 The Board's Conduct of Affairs

-Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company
+Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.

-The board of directors of the Manager ("Board") is responsible for the overall management and corporate governance of the Manager including establishing strategic objectives, providing entrepreneurial leadership, establishing goals for management and monitoring the achievement of these goals.
+The board of directors of the Manager ('Board') is responsible for the overall management and corporate governance of the Manager including establishing strategic objectives, providing entrepreneurial leadership, establishing goals for management and monitoring the achievement of these goals.
 All Board members participate in matters relating to corporate governance, business operations and risks, financial performance and the nomination and review of directors.
 The Board has established a framework for the management of the Manager including a system of internal controls and a business risk management process which enables risks to be assessed and managed.

 The Board meets regularly, at least once every quarter, to deliberate the strategic objectives and policies of PLife REIT.
-Matters requiring the Board's decision and approval include investments, acquisitions and disposals, leasing, assets enhancement initiatives, operating/capital expenditure, loan or debt financing or refinancing taking into consideration PLife REIT's commitment in terms of capital and other resources, the annual budget, the release of the quarterly and full year results, the appointment of directors and other material transactions.
+Matters requiring the Board's decision and approval include investments, acquisitions and disposals, leasing, assets enhancement initiatives, operating/capital expenditure, loan or debt financing or refinancing taking into consideration PLife REIT's commitment in terms of capital and other resources, the annual budget, the release of the quarterly business updates, semi-annual and full year results, the appointment of directors and other material transactions.
 Such matters have been clearly communicated to the management in writing.
 The Board also reviews the financial performance of PLife REIT against a previously approved budget, assesses the risks to the assets of PLife REIT, examines liability management, and acts upon any comments from the auditors of PLife REIT.
 Where necessary, additional Board meetings are held to address significant transactions or issues.

-In the discharge of its functions, the Board is supported by an Audit Committee ("AC") that provides independent oversight of the Manager.
+In the discharge of its functions, the Board is supported by an Audit and Risk Committee ("ARC") that provides independent oversight of the Manager.
 The Board is also supported by a Nominating and Remuneration Committee ("NRC") which oversees the remuneration matters of the directors and key management personnel of the Manager, nomination of directors and the effectiveness of the Board.
 Each of these Board committees operates under delegated authority of the Board and is governed by its respective terms of reference which have been approved by the Board.

 The Board has adopted a set of internal controls which it believes is adequate in safeguarding Unitholders' interests and PLife REIT's assets.
 Appropriate delegation of authority has been provided to management to facilitate operational efficiency.

 The Board recognises that Directors of the Manager have the fiduciary duties to act objectively in the best interest of PLife REIT and hold the management accountable for performance.
-As such, any Director who has or appears to have a direct/deemed interest that may conflict with a subject under discussion by the Board shall declare his interest and recuse himself from the information flow and discussion of the subject matter.
+As such, any Director who has or appears to have a direct/ deemed interest that may conflict with a subject under discussion by the Board shall declare his interest and recuse himself from the information flow and discussion of the subject matter.
 He will also abstain from any decision-making on the subject matter.
 The Manager adopts the holding company's group policy on code of conduct with necessary adaptation to its business and the applicable legal requirements.
 The core basic values of the code of conduct include upholding ethical standards of professional practice, to treat all internal and external parties with mutual respect and without prejudice, to uphold the confidential information relating to its business and to avoid conflict of interest.
-At the management level, all Manager's staff shall abide by the code of conduct, policies and guidelines pertaining to employment and accountability.
+All Manager's staff shall abide by the code of conduct, policies and guidelines pertaining to employment and accountability.

 The management provides the Board with complete and adequate information on the business and the operations of PLife REIT and the Manager, on a regular and quarterly basis, at Board meetings.